 General

 This Appendix refers to the “WIGOS Metadata Standard”, which consists of the set of observational metadata elements to be made available internationally.
 They are required for the effective interpretation of observations from all WIGOS component observing systems by all observational data users, allowing them to access important information about why, where, and how an observation was made, along with how the raw data has been processed and the quality of the data.
-Note that WIGOS metadata which is required from specific components or sub-systems is detailed in the sections 3-8 of this Manual.
+Note that WIGOS metadata which is required from specific components or sub-systems is detailed in the sections 3-8.

 The table below presents categories (or groups) of metadata, each containing one or more elements.
 Each element is classified (using the same terminology as is used by ISO) as either mandatory (M), conditional (C), or optional (O).

-The definition of each metadata element, together with notes and examples, as well as the explanation of the condition to apply to the conditional elements, can be found in the latest version of the WIGOS Metadata Standard document (0.1.03).
+The definition of each metadata element, together with notes and examples, as well as the explanation of the condition to apply to the conditional elements are specified in the WIGOS Metadata Standard , Attachment to this Appendix.

 Members’ obligations